GaneshBachalakuri/Ai-Powered-Customer-Retention-Prediction-System/README.md

 ### 9. Web Application (Flask)

-Developed a lightweight web application using Flask to serve the trained model through RESTful endpoints.
+Designed and deployed a Flask-based web application to operationalize the trained churn prediction model.
-Integrated input validation, preprocessing logic, and real-time prediction capabilities within the application layer.
+Integrated request handling, input preprocessing, and model inference within RESTful APIs for real-time predictions.
-This enabled seamless deployment, user interaction, and scalable integration with external systems.
+The application architecture ensures scalability, maintainability, and smooth integration with production environments.

 Features: